sscovil/python-dev-cli/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Read the [documentation] carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search] to see if the enhancement has already been suggested.
+- Search [Discussions] to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful